OLonsdale/AACore/readme.md

 - Not all grids are the same size.
 - The layout of the grids must be consistant accross devices.
 - Some icons need to modify other icons on the grid.
-- There needs to be a button to change the last word into its plural form.
+- There needs to be a button to change the last word into its plural form etc,
 - There needs to be a locakable settings menu.
+- User Generated Content

 ## Notes